benjmin-r/cto.coffee/work/past-work.md

 #### Consult

 - *Team Debugging:* Analyse tech organisations comprised of one or multiple teams; Look at their processes and technologies holistically, in order to help them find and remove bottlenecks, increase speed and throughput, and deliver with higher frequency

-### Interested?
-Let's talk

-Sounds like I could help you?
-Then start a conversation with me, [by writing a sentence or two](/contact).

-Feel free to contact me for my full resume/CV, or check out my [LinkedIn](brew cask install chrysalis) profile, for a high level overview of all my roles.